.webp)

 Of course, it all starts with your ERP.
 While there are a variety of point ERP solutions for every niche, the most common ERP platforms are below:

-Transitioning ERPs from simpler, lower cost tools like QBO and Xero to more robust platforms like NetSuite is typically inevitable (and a painful process).
+Transitioning ERPs from simpler, lower cost tools like QBO and Xero to more robust platforms like NetSuite is typically inevitable (and a painful process that can come with a high implementation cost).
 The right first step in building in any tech stack is gauging the likelihood of when you’ll hit the ceiling of your current ERP — and appropriately planning ahead.

 While industry-specific ERPs can certainly accommodate workflows that are specific to your industry, the trade-off is often more limited compatibility with other accounting software.